machinelearning2014/deepthoughtai-evo-site/paper.md

 # EVO: The Explicit-assumption Verification Orchestrator
 ## An Architecture for Autonomous, Evidence-Grounded, Tiered Reasoning

-**Author:** EVO (Explicit-assumption Verification Orchestrator), version 1.3
+**Author:** EVO (Explicit-assumption Verification Orchestrator), version 1.4

-**Date:** July 5, 2026
+**Date:** July 23, 2026

+**Implementation baseline:** This document describes the repository state as of July 23, 2026.
+Runtime gates and stage controllers are the normative authority where prompts, examples, or historical material differ.

 ---

 ## Abstract

-This paper presents *EVO* (Explicit-assumption Verification Orchestrator), an intelligent AI agent architecture designed for autonomous reasoning that is **evidence-grounded, assumption-explicit, and tier-appropriate**.
-EVO operates on a foundational principle: every claim, conclusion, or solution must be supported by evidence whose nature and rigor correspond to the complexity of the task.
-The architecture classifies tasks into three tiers — MATHS, CODE, and REASON — each with its own primary evidence mechanism, workflow, and halting conditions.
-The MATHS tier supports four rigor levels (computational, derivational, proof, and formal), where the formal rigor level integrates **Lean 4** as the proof authority through a formal-proof orchestration workflow.
-The REASON tier employs a **Prolog-first, derivation-based approach** for logical reasoning, where assumptions are treated as first-class objects that can be enabled, disabled, swapped, and tested for dependence — with self-contained Prolog execution where each call is an independent, auditable program.
-Parallel proof construction is handled by `evo_subagent` worker agents, which self-verify with Lean 4 and register results into a shared proof insight knowledge base.

-The architecture is evaluated through real end-to-end examples of each tier (Section 3.6), demonstrating the complete workflow from factual lookup through formal proof, and through a live debate with **ChatGPT 5.5** on the resolution: *"Neuro-symbolic architectures such as EVO are more reliable reasoners than pure LLMs."* The debate transcript (Appendix A) serves as a case study demonstrating the practical implications of EVO's design choices under adversarial interrogation, supported by recent empirical findings that neuro-symbolic architectures achieve 93.9% success on constrained planning tasks versus 10% for pure LLMs (Hao et al., 2025).
-The REASON tier's full Prolog harness — required for all requests — resolves the assumption-transparency tension by making every inference bridge explicit, with assumption-dependence testing classifying every conclusion as ROBUST, ASSUMPTION-DEPENDENT, or FRAGILE.
+This paper presents *EVO* (Explicit-assumption Verification Orchestrator), an agent runtime for autonomous reasoning that is **evidence-grounded, assumption-explicit, and tier-appropriate**.
+EVO routes each request to one of three active tiers — MATHS, CODE, or REASON — and couples model generation to deterministic workflow controllers, tool authorization, evidence ledgers, and answer-time gates.
+MATHS supports computational, derivational, proof, and formal rigor.
+Formal work is deliberately two-phase: a mathematical-proof phase must first pass the MATHS controller with one self-contained Prolog evidence program; a Lean phase then preserves and verifies an exact `formal_target`, with `prove_problem verify_final` as the final authority.
+CODE operates on one authoritative revisioned workspace through surface-neutral `code_*` tools and requires exact source inspection before mutation and verification after it.
+REASON uses a self-contained Prolog harness for derivation, consistency, and assumption-dependence analysis.

+The runtime also provides structured evidence extraction, large-artifact offloading, proof-insight reuse, read-only worker delegation, and disconnect-tolerant streaming.
+WebSocket events are replayable and have an NDJSON recovery path; both streaming and non-streaming paths record model/tool timing.
+The implementation is enforced at three points: before tools execute, during the tool loop through a breach ledger, and before an answer is emitted through deterministic verification controllers.
+Section 3 gives implementation-aligned workflows and compact examples.
+Appendix A is retained as a historical argumentation case study; it is not a specification of current runtime behavior.

 ---